 Landlord & Tenant profile

-James has an extensive and well-establsihed practice in landlord & tenant law, covering both residential and commercial leases including disrepair and dilapidations, nuisance, anti-social behaviour, unlawful sub-letting, lease renewals and claims for new leases under the Leasehold Reform, Housing & Urban Development Act 1993, rent reviews, service charge disputes (including declaratory relief), forfeiture and all claims for possession of land.
+James has an extensive and well-established practice in landlord & tenant law, covering both residential and commercial leases including disrepair and dilapidations, nuisance, anti-social behaviour, unlawful sub-letting, lease renewals and claims for new leases under the Leasehold Reform, Housing & Urban Development Act 1993, rent reviews, service charge disputes (including declaratory relief), forfeiture and all claims for possession of land.
 He represents private individuals, commercial organisations, registered providers of housing and local authorities.

 Throughout his career he has dealt with all aspects of litigation arising out of the Housing Acts of 1985 and 1988, claims to succession to tenancies and the grounds for possession under both acts.
 This includes claims based on alleged breaches of the tenancy agreement and also "no-fault" grounds for possession such as the termination of assured shorthold tenancies under the section 21 procedure.
-He has also successfully pursued public sector tenants under the Prevention of Social Housing Fraud Act 2014, secured significant financial compensation.
+He has also successfully pursued public sector tenants under the Prevention of Social Housing Fraud Act 2014, securing significant financial compensation.

 James is a regular speaker at conferences and frequently gives in-house seminars to solicitors and housing professionals.
 He is an advisory editor to RICS Isurv Residential, and edits the Service Charges material on the Isurv web site.